-- 8.76 The Bill proposes that the person who makes the unauthorised disposal and any person who knowingly causes or knowingly permits the disposal to be made, will be liable to pay tax.
-Where there are two or more persons, they will be jointly and severally liable.
-The Bill proposes to introduce an "unauthorised disposals" tax rate which is expected to be higher than the standard tax rate.
-In addition, these offenders will not be eligible to any reliefs or credits.
-In developing proposals, officials have sought to ensure that this regime fits and complements the existing environmental law regime. - 8.77 This would offer a simple to administer solution and a higher rate of tax would recognise that offenders would not be subject to the same administrative obligations (and penalties) in relation to registration, filling and preserving records met by authorised landfill site operators.
-This could provide a financial deterrent to unauthorised disposals of waste and re-align the balance of risk so that the consequences of being caught outweigh the profit to be made.
-Consequently, this could protect tax revenue to support the delivery of public services in Wales. - 8.78 Operationally, WRA will be expected to take a cost-effectiveness approach to enforcing these provisions.
+- so that the consequences of being caught outweigh the profit to be made.
+Consequently, this could increase the amount of tax revenue collected to support the delivery of public services in Wales. - 8.77 Operationally, WRA will be expected to take a cost-effectiveness approach to enforcing these provisions.
 WRA will have administrative discretion as to how it carries out its collection and management functions.
 Decisions on whether or not to pursue tax on unauthorised disposals will be taken within the wider context of resources, priorities and the value of the revenue collected.
-WRA will delegate the compliance and enforcement function to NRW and these costs are included in the broad envelope set out in section 8.29.
+As explained, WRA will delegate the compliance and enforcement function to NRW and these costs are included in the broad envelope set out in section 8.29.